 Open source point-of-sale (POS) software is adaptable and generally works with any PC or iOS system.
 Upfront costs of open source POS systems are typically cheaper than those of commercial POS systems; however, open source software can be more difficult to set up and maintain.
 This makes open source POS systems best for businesses on a budget that are comfortable customizing and maintaining their software or companies with a larger budget that want to develop a customized POS solution.

-To find the best open source POS software for small business, we evaluated nine solutions and narrowed our list down to our top four recommendations:
+To find the best open source POS system for small businesses, we evaluated several solutions and narrowed our list down to our top four recommendations:

 - Odoo: Best overall open source POS for small or growing businesses

 - uniCenta: Best for international businesses as it comes with multiple languages, currencies, and a presence in 150 countries

 - Imonggo: Best for small stores needing a simple solution or those with clientele from different countries

 Depends on module; starts at $42.50 per user, per month

 None; requires subscription to a paid support plan*

 24x7 live chat for paid users